Let epsilon be less than zero. —Anonymous

 - Attempt book problems before class.
 This will inform you what you need to learn.

-- Use study groups outside of class to discuss problems.
+- Use study groups outside of class to quiz each other.

 - Recommended review: Algebra rules

 - Khan Academy: calculus videos and practice problems